MasteryEducation/SecuritiesExamsMastery.ca/content/csc/16/3/index.md

 - [ ] Maximizing return regardless of ethical constraints
 - [ ] Ensuring higher volatility

-> **Explanation:** ESG screening ensures that investment decisions reflect the client’s environmental, social, or governance preferences.
+> **Explanation:**( ESG screening ensures that investment decisions reflect the client’s environmental, social, or governance preferences.)

----

 ### According to Canadian regulatory guidelines, how often should an IPS be reviewed and potentially updated?
 - [x] Periodically, at least once a year or when material changes occur